Gaurav1745/student-panel/README.md

 # student-panel
-This is just a demo dashboard for students
+This is just a demo dashboard for students.